athrawes/aml/README.md

 Borrowing some concepts from Haskell, AML has fully managed effects.
-Most noticeably, this means that most functions in the `IO` namespace don't immediately perform an operation, and instead return an `IO<A>` computation which must be passed to the `IO.run` function in order to be executed.
+Most noticeably, this means that most functions in the `IO` namespace don't immediately perform an operation, and instead return an `IO<'a>` computation which must be passed to the `IO.run` function in order to be executed.

 For example, to write "Hello, World!" to stdout, you'd write: